kjda/ReactFlux/README.md

 USER_LOGIN_FAIL gets dispatched in two cases:
-1. The action callback returns an Error
+1. The action callback throws an exception or returns an Error
 2. It returns a promise whicht gets rejected